Indonesian Peningkatan Kualitas Publikasi Internasional (PKPI) program (Sandwich-Like)

 - College of Health and Human Sciences: Applied Family and Child Studies, Audiology, Communicative Disorders, Family and Consumer Sciences, Health Education, Nursing, Nutrition and Dietetics, Physical Therapy, Public Health.

 - College of Law

 - College of Liberal Arts and Sciences: Anthropology, Applied Probability and Statistics, Biological Sciences, Chemistry, Communication Studies, Computer Science, Economics, English, Foreign Languages, Geography, Geoscience Education, History, Mathematical Sciences, Mathematics, Middle School Mathematics Education, Philosophy, Physics, Political Science, Psychology, Public Administration, Sociology.

 - College of Visual and Performing Arts: Art, Art Education, Music, Theatre Arts.

-- Access to the NIU library’s reference materials, databases and the Donn V. Hart Southeast Asia Collection
+- Access to NIU Founders Memorial Library’s extensive reference materials, databases, and the Donn V. Hart Southeast Asia Collection

 - Research mentorships with an NIU professor

 - Weekly seminar on article development, writing and publishing

 - Other seminars on campus, including Friday lecture series hosted by the NIU Center for Southeast Asian Studies